Stomper10/CheXpert/README.md

 ![](https://github.com/Stomper10/CheXpert/blob/master/Results/ROCfor10%25.png)

-This chart below is comparison with original paper results(used 10% of training dataset).
+This table below is a comparison with original paper results(used 10% of the training dataset).

 Observation | Experiment AUC | Paper AUC | Difference